 Hunter’s military decorations include the Legion of Merit (six awards), Defense Meritorious Service Medal, Meritorious Service Medal, Navy and Marine Corps Commendation Medal (two awards), and Navy and Marine Corps Achievement Medal (two awards).
 In 2010, Hunter accepted the all-University Alumni Award during Alumni Weekend.
 Hunter returned to campus for her 25th reunion in 2005 and her 30th reunion in April 2010.
 Hunter received the MED Humanitarian Alumni Award at her reunion in April 2010.

 Prior to founding Hurwitz & Associates in 2003, she was the co-founder of CycleBridge, a consulting firm focused on life sciences software.
 In 1992, Judith was the founder of Hurwitz Group, a well-respected research and consulting firm.
-She was vice president at Patricia Seybold Group.
+Prior to founding Hurwitz & Associates in 2002, Judith was a co-founder of CycleBridge, a consulting firm focused on life sciences software.
+In 1992, Judith was the founder of Hurwitz Group.
 She also served as a senior information technology consultant at John Hancock and Apollo Computer.